November 17, 2025

 Coffee Trading Operations Manager, Purchase & Sales

-As of 11/14/25, future coffee imported into the U.S. is now exempt from import tariffs, EXCEPT for Brazil & India.
+As of 11/14/25, future coffee imported into the U.S. is now exempt from import tariffs.
 Keep reading to learn how this coffee tariff rollback will impact your future orders.

 Coffee Tariff Rollback

 On Friday, November 14th, the industry received positive news regarding the reciprocal tariffs.
-The White House announced that coffee and tea have been added to Annex II, making coffee once again exempt from tariffs on goods imported to the U.S. While this is hopeful news for future coffee prices, it comes with one important exception: a remaining 40% tariff on all imports from Brazil.
+The White House announced the addition of coffee and tea to Annex II, making coffee once again exempt from tariffs on goods imported to the U.S. While this is hopeful news for future coffee prices, it comes with one important exception: a remaining 40% tariff on all imports from Brazil.
 This is the same tariff imposed in August 2025 that stemmed from political issues involving the former President of Brazil, Jair Bolsanaro.
-There is also a remaining 25% tariff on coffee from India.
-Although this is a substantial tariff percentage for coffee, it’s for a supplier that is much less significant in the U.S. market.

 The Brazil Coffee Tariff